plutomi/plutomi/README.md

 #### MongoDB

 We are using Mongo on [Atlas](https://www.mongodb.com/atlas/database) due to DynamoDB no longer meeting our needs.
+MongoDB also has integrated full text search which will come in handy later on.
 We store everything in one collection ([yes, really](https://youtu.be/eEENrNKxCdw?t=960)).
 It works great.
 No ORM as they aren't really designed for the way we are using it and it was hard trying to shoehorn this pattern in.
 This may change in the future.

-## Questions?

-Open an issue!
-Or [DM me on Twitter](https://twitter.com/notjoswayski) or email jose@plutomi.com
+<a name="license"></a>

 ## License

 This project is licensed under the [Apache 2.0 license](LICENSE).
 Here is a [TLDR](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0).

-## Contributing & Contributors ✨
+## Contributing & Contributors ✨ <a name="contributing"></a>

 To make a contribution, submit a pull request into the `main` branch.
 You will be asked to sign a [Contributor License Agreement](https://en.wikipedia.org/wiki/Contributor_License_Agreement) for your PR.
 You'll only have to do this once.